P.E.I. Waste Watch holiday primer: What goes where after the presents are opened

 - Christmas lights: go in a blue bag with plastics, not in the waste.
 Remove the bulbs and take them to IWMC for the free Light Recycle program.

 - Christmas trees: place them curbside before Jan.
-4 before 7 a.m.
-IWMC will pick up trees throughout the week, but are not able to tell consumers specifically which day their tree will be taken.
+8 by 7 a.m.
+IWMC will pick up trees throughout the week, but are not able to tell customers specifically which day their tree will be taken.
 Make sure all ornaments, tinsel and wire are removed.
 Trees longer than eight feet or heavier than 50 lbs. must be cut in half.
 Click here for more guidelines.
 You can also take trees to a Waste Watch drop-off centre for free.

 - Clementine boxes or crates: waste.